andpalmier/apkingo/README.md

 ## Installation

-You can can download apkingo from the [Releases section](https://github.com/andpalmier/apkingo/releases) or compile it from the source by downloading the repository, navigating into the `apkingo` directory and building the project with `make apkingo`.
-This will create a  `build` folder, containing the resulting executable.
+You can can download apkingo from the [releases section](https://github.com/andpalmier/apkingo/releases) or compile it from the source by using:

+`go install github.com/andpalmier/apkingo/cmd/apkingo@latest`

 ## Usage